 Next, she offered ways to take it up a notch.

-Let’s start at the beginning.
 Sherron usually applies her lessons at Trinity Washington University and in her consulting business.
-However, they can easily apply within a shop since they translate well into the real world.
+However, they can easily apply in a world full of shop management software users.

 Leading your auto repair shop through change